glutanimate/image-occlusion-enhanced/README.md

         * <kbd>Ctrl</kbd> + <kbd>SHIFT</kbd> + <kbd>R</kbd>: Reset all fields
         * <kbd>Ctrl</kbd> + <kbd>R</kbd>: Reset all fields aside from *Sources*, *Tags*, and *Deck*
         * <kbd>Alt</kbd> + <kbd>C</kbd>: Close window (replaces <kbd>Esc</kbd> which was too easy to hit by accident)
-- **Improvements to the SVG Editor**
+- **Improvements to the Masks Editor**
     + Images are now automatically fit to the canvas, making for a much better experience when working with larger images
-    + Additionally, the SVG Editor is now resized automatically to fit the window size (thanks to @jameskraus)
+    + Additionally, SVG-Edit is now resized automatically to fit the window size (thanks to @jameskraus)
     + You can now use <kbd>Ctrl</kbd> + <kbd>Mousewheel</kbd> to change the zoom on the canvas
 - **Updated toolbar button**
     - the icon is now more in line with rest of the toolbar and comes with a tooltip